aardhyn/invoice/README.md

 ### Production

-Build services for a production environment
+Build services for a production environment.

 ```bash
 make prod